Training structure

 Faculty of Science

-This module is an in-depth training in sedimentology that includes a lecture (course) and a practical (field) part.
-After a framing on the mechanisms of sedimentary recording, hydrodynamic processes and associated sedimentary figures and structures.
-The different environments of terrigenous and then carbonate detrital deposits are reviewed by scanning the sedimentary landscape from upstream to downstream.
+This module is an in-depth training course in sedimentology that includes a lecture component (classroom) and a practical component (fieldwork).
+After an overview of sedimentary recording mechanisms, hydrodynamic processes, and associated sedimentary features and structures, the different environments of terrigenous and carbonate detrital deposits are reviewed, sweeping across the sedimentary landscape from upstream to downstream.

 Geophysical imaging 1